apradhn/simple-todo-list-with-ajax-web-0615-public/README.md

 7. Before starting up the rails server: `rake db:migrate`.

 Now we can create new todos and destroy them.
 This is as functional as our app needs to be.
 Except for one thing.
-Since this is a single page app, it would be really nice if we could add and remove todos without refreshing the page.
+Since this is a single page app, it would be really nice if we could add and remove todos without reloading the page.
 Enter Ajax!

 ## Adding Ajax